PE Circuit Training Drives Lower Overall BMI at IDEA Schools

 Students across IDEA’s network spend more time exercising – and more time exercising well – than they have since Kirksey joined the staff several years ago.
 He attributes the school’s current accomplishment to the introduction of more PE circuit training lessons designed to get students exercising at an elevated heart rate.

 Teachers have individual goals based on the total time their students spend exercising in the target heart rate zones.
-Upon arrival for each session, students put the adidas Zone for IHT Spirit wrist heart rate monitors on and get to work.
+Upon arrival for each session, students put the IHT Zone wrist heart rate monitors on and get to work.
 The circuit-training focus helps students exercise at an elevated heart rate quicker and spend more time in their target heart rate zones – yellow and red indicating moderate to vigorous physical activity.

 “With the heart rate monitors, the students – especially the younger ones – are trying to squeeze every last second of exercise out of their bodies,” Kirksey said.
 “They want to stay in the yellow or red zones.
 They are moving for a good reason.”